stscoundrel/old-swedish-dictionary-builder/README.md

 Available formats:
 - JSON

+The data source can be used either in volumes (Vol I - III & vol IV - V) or as a combined dictionary.

 ### Usage

 Main package exposes `ToJson` function, which generates output files in /build/ directory.
 Running `main` function generates all outputs.